nelenkov/android-device-check/README.md

 The following assumptions are made:

 * device software is based on AOSP
-* vendor components all live under the same top-level package
+* device vendor components/apps all live under the same top-level package
 * system APKs from `system/` and `system-priv/` are accessible (either by downloading from live device or from build output)